JFLarvoire/today/README.md

 2022-06-23: Fixed a bug introduced in 2019, causing the sunrise and sunset times to be off by 1 hour in summer time.
 This only occurred in sunrise/sunset/today when they were invoked with no date argument.

+2023-11-21: Use the make system from [NMaker](https://github.com/JFLarvoire/NMaker) as a subproject, instead of the version of the same copied in 2019 from [SysToolsLib](https://github.com/JFLarvoire/SysToolsLib).

 License
 -------